 This study examined the sociodemographic profile of children served by NAZ, including a subset of children who received rental assistance.
 How patterns of NAZ service engagement were associated with school attendance was also examined.

-Issue 53: Examining a Drop-In and Case Management Model for Youth Experiencing Homelessness
+Minn-LInK Brief 53: Examining a Drop-in and Case Management Model for Youth Experiencing Homelessness

 Minn-LInK Report Brief—Special Topic No. 53, Spring 2022